likelet/IDEA/README.md

 ***3. "Error: pandoc version 1.12.3 or higher is required and was not found." while clicks the download report button***:<br/>
 __Answer__: If you see this message that means you upgraded your Rstudio version, the problem is still exist.
 This means you need a pandoc to render Rmd file into html report.
 You can install it from [https://github.com/jgm/pandoc/releases/tag/1.15.0.6](https://github.com/jgm/pandoc/releases/tag/1.15.0.6) as YiHui suggested.
 Then restart your Rstudio.<br/>
 ***3. "My data is more than 10M which reaches the max data set limit in the IDEA, how can I perform analysis for this data ?"***:<br/>
 __Answer__: Well, we encourage users modifying source code to achieve their goals.
 To make big data analysis available, user can edit "server.R" file under the IDEA folder in the R_HOME library.
 There is a line "options(shiny.maxRequestSize=10*1024^2) # max file size is 10Mb" in the source code.
-You can set the number and save  to make bigger data analysis available.
+You can reset the number and save it to make bigger data analysis available.

 ### Designers:
 Jian Ren, renjian.sysu@gmail.com<br/>